 From Munich, you get to Chiemsee by taking a train from the Munich Central Station towards Salzburg.
 Possible stations to get out are Prien am Chiemsee, Übersee or Bernau am Chiemsee.

-Lake Konigsee is located in the Berchtesgaden National Park.
-It is a bit further away from Munich but you can easily do a day trip to Konigsee using a Bayern Ticket (Bavarian card).
-It is considered to be the most beautiful and most touristic lake in Bavaria, and maybe even the entire Germany.
+Lake Königssee is located in the Berchtesgaden National Park.
+It is a bit further away from Munich but you can easily do a day trip to Königssee using a Bayern Ticket (Bavarian card).
+It is considered to be the most beautiful and touristic lake in Bavaria, and maybe even the entire Germany.
 To avoid the tourists, try to go there during the week, the earlier in the morning the better.
 Konigsee is surrounded by rocks and mountains so it is not possible to walk around the lake.
-Many people take a panoramic ferry ride and go on the other side of the lake.
+Many people take a panoramic ferry ride and go to the other side of the lake.

-Obersee is a beautiful mountain lake very close to the famous Konigsee.
-The only way to get to Obersee is by crossing the Konigsee on a ferry.
+Obersee is a beautiful mountain lake very close to the famous Königssee.
+The only way to get to Obersee is by crossing the Königssee on a ferry.
 On the other side, you could walk a few more meters and get to the Obersee.
-If you have a few free days, I highly recommend staying in a mountain hut in the Berchtesgaden National Park and do some hiking tours there.
+If you have a few free days, I highly recommend staying in a mountain hut in the Berchtesgaden National Park and doing some hiking tours there.
 I promise an unforgettable experience and spectacular views.
 In the area, there are also some nice hotels if you opt for comfort and luxury.

 Eibsee is located at the base of Zugspitze, Germany’s highest mountain.
 Is a fairytale lake surrounded by high snowy mountains.
 It is located about 100 Kilometers from Munich, close to Garmisch-Partenkirchen.
-Eibsee is the only lake in my list privately owned.
-I still can’t understand the idea of how a lake can belong to someone, but anyway it is open to the public and everyone can visit it.
+Eibsee is the only lake on my list that is privately owned.
+I still can’t understand the idea of how a lake can belong to someone, but anyway, it is open to the public and everyone can visit it.